About The Matador Connection: Peer to Peer College Transition Program

 All First-Time Freshmen and Junior Community College transfer student athletes will be a part of this program.

 There are several mandatory qualifications that applicants must meet:

-- Must be current or former student-athlete at California State University Northridge.
+- Must be a current student-athlete at California State University Northridge.

-In addition to the mandatory criteria, the Mentoring Coordinator looks for certain attributes in mentoring applicants:
+In addition to the mandatory criteria, the Mentoring Coordinator looks for certain attributes in the Peer Transition Coach applicants:

 - Well organized with good time management skills

 - Wants to help fellow student-athletes better themselves

 - Able to speak in front of a group of student-athletes and facilitate discussions.

 Interested parties can download the Peer Transitional Coach application for Spring (.doc).
 Please fill out the application in its entirety, attach a copy of your resume to the back of the application, and submit it in person to the Mentoring Coordinator, LaShandra Batiste.
 Applications are accepted at the beginning of each semester.

 The hours will be based around the workshop times which will be determined at the beginning of each semester and can range from 5-10 hours per Month.
 Wages are competitive.